named-data/ndn-js/README.md

        NDN Common Client Libraries API: http://named-data.net/doc/ndn-ccl-api/ .
 This API can be used from the browser or Node.js.
-	   The browser uses WebSockets for transport and currently requires a proxy for communication with a remote NDN daemon.
+	   The browser uses WebSockets for transport and currently requires a proxy for communication with a remote NDN forwarder.
 The Node.js API can use the Node.js native support for TCP or Unix sockets.

 	2. A Firefox plug-in, which implements an "ndn:/" url scheme